leemeichin/k8s-guide/internet-exposure/setting-up-ingress-nginx.md

 Unfortunately that setup is totally dependent on your domain provider, but the values you need from the load balancer will look like this:

 ![A screenshot of the load balancer page in Hetzner Cloud](/assets/lb.png)

+Once you've confirmed the changes to your DNS you may have to wait a little while for it to propagate, at which point it's time to move on to dealing with SSL encryption.